Apr 22, 2020

 This decline shocked market veterans and left them wondering and stunned.
-Negative oil prices mean that traders with long position in oil will have to pay someone to take their oil.
+Negative oil prices mean that traders with a long position in oil will have to pay someone to take their oil.
 This due to the fact that the May oil contract expiration is approaching which would mean there will be no storage for the oil.

-“Global markets are struggling mightily with a temporary but overwhelming demand drop due to the coronavirus pandemic,” said AxiCorp’s global market’s strategist Stephen Innes, who warned that prices could plummet further.
+“Global markets are struggling mightily with a temporary but overwhelming demand drop due to the Coronavirus pandemic,” said AxiCorp’s global market’s strategist Stephen Innes, who warned that prices could plummet further.

 The price of crude oil has been falling steadily as the novel coronavirus pandemic spread across the world.
 Its recent fall has been the biggest in over 25 years due to travel bans imposed which lead to the slash for the demand for jet fuel and gasoline.
 The turmoil across global markets raised fears that the global economy will be encountering its bleakest slump yet since the Great Depression.
 The volatility of the market prompted commodities exchange to raise margins on crude oil futures.
 To help the situation, the U.S Senate approved nearly $500 billion to support the situation.